Code-Institute-Submissions/PP1-HTML-CSS-1/Readme.md

 ## Existing Features
   * ### Navigation Menu

     * Located at the top of each page, it clearly shows how to access different parts of the website.
 On smaller devices, the links in the navbar, scale down to a dropdown menu to retain accessiblity but reduce the screen looking cluttered.
+The page the user is currently on remains highlighted.

 ![Navigation bar image](assets/readme-assets/navbar.png)